ndressler/ndressler/README.md

 - Proficient in Python and SQL
 - Strong understanding of Machine Learning and Deep Learning networks and models
-- Experience in data analysis using tools such as Tableau, PowerBI and Spreadsheets
+- Experience in Data Analysis using tools such as Tableau, PowerBI and Spreadsheets
 - Strong project management skills, including experience leading cross-functional teams and managing project timelines and budgets
 <br>